 - Review the theme in use on your Drupal site.
 Most Drupal sites use custom themes that were built specifically for each site.
 Are you prepared to create a new theme for Backdrop CMS, port your existing one, or install a comparable alternative from contrib?

 - Review the layouts in use on your current site.
 Most modern websites use more than one page layout.
 Will you be able to make do with what's provided in core?
 If not, are you prepared to create your own layouts for Backdrop CMS, port your existing panels or Omega layouts, or install comparable alternatives from contrib?

 - Review the contributed modules in use on your current site.
 Very few Drupal sites run on what's in core alone.
 Have the modules you are using been ported to Backdrop already?
 If not, are you prepared to port them yourself?
-Most modules can be made Backdrop-compatible in a matter of hours or minutes, though a full port takes longer.
+Most modules can be ported to Backdrop in a matter of hours, though a particularly complex module could take days.

 - Support for any database other than MySQL, MariaDB or equivalent

 - Dashboard module